 - Free asthma education classes in familiar environments, such as schools, churches, daycare centers and community centers throughout the city

-- Home visits in Philadelphia and Montgomery counties to address the home environment of children with asthma and to provide one-on-one education
+- Home visits in Philadelphia, Montgomery and Delaware counties to address the home environment of children with asthma and to provide one-on-one education

 - Asthma resources for professionals, students and school personnel